South American dreadnought race

-A naval arms race among Argentina, Brazil, and Chile—the wealthiest and most powerful countries in South America—began in the early twentieth century when the Brazilian government ordered three dreadnoughts, formidable battleships whose capabilities far outstripped older vessels in the world's navies.
+A naval arms race between Argentina, Brazil, and Chile—the wealthiest and most powerful countries in South America—began in the early twentieth century when the Brazilian government ordered three dreadnoughts, formidable battleships whose capabilities far outstripped older vessels in the world's navies.

 In 1904, the Brazilian legislature allocated substantial funds to improve the country's naval forces.
 Proponents of this plan believed that they needed a strong navy to become an international power and counter recent expansions of the Argentine and Chilean navies.
-The revolutionary design of the 1906 British warship prompted the Brazilians to alter these plans and redirect their money into constructing three dreadnoughts.
+The revolutionary design of the 1906 British warship prompted the Brazilians to alter these plans and redirect their money into constructing three Minas Geraes-class dreadnoughts.
 These warships, the most powerful in the world, entered service at a time when dreadnoughts were an important factor in a nation's international prestige and therefore brought global attention to Brazil.

 Although the first two dreadnoughts were completed and delivered, the third faced a different fate.
 Preliminarily named Rio de Janeiro, the incomplete vessel was sold to the Ottoman Empire in 1913 in the face of a slowing economy, significant political opposition after a 1910 naval revolt, and because the ship was outclassed by ever-larger super-dreadnoughts.

 To counter the Brazilian acquisitions, the Argentine and Chilean governments ordered two dreadnoughts each: the in 1910 and in 1911, respectively.
 Each were larger and more powerful than preceding dreadnoughts ordered during the arms race.
 The Argentine ships were particularly controversial, facing both political opposition and shipbuilder outrage from the multi-round bidding process used to select the design of their new ships.